 Claims by Companies House can be both frightening and serious.
 They can lead to fines and / or disqualification from acting as a director.
-However, the team at Francis Wilks & Jones has years of combined experience dealing with claims of this nature.
-Contact one of our friendly expert team and we can help.
+Our team has been defending directors since 2002.
+Let us help you too.

 Sanctions for failing to comply with statutory duties